msabr027/time_complexity/README.md

 ## Key insights :

-We observe that from the first analysis and round performed:
+Based on the analysis performed:

 - With no surprise, number of features has no incidence on the time computing of a deep learning algorithm.
 This insight is quit logic and full of sense regarding how deep learning and representation learning concept works.

 - Number of layers has a very high incidence on time computing of a deep learning algorithm.

 - Adding a regularization has a positive incidence on time complexity.
 However, the confidence level of this insight is very low, as the t-value show is not significant in this result.
 More analysis should be performed to prove the impact of regularization on time complexity.